 Frequently Asked Questions (FAQs)

-Yes, LVL is stronger than plywood.
-Its layered structure, with all veneers aligned in the same direction, makes it ideal for load-bearing applications.
+Yes, LVL is stronger because all its layers go in the same direction, making it great for heavy loads.

-While LVL can be used for some of the same purposes as plywood, especially in structural components, it is not a direct substitute for plywood in decorative or lightweight applications.
+LVL can be used for some of the same purposes, but it’s not ideal for decorative or lightweight uses.